Feroze Gandhi College

-Feroze Gandhi College, also spelled as Firoz Gandhi College is a college in Raebareli, Uttar Pradesh, established on 8 August 1960 by then local Member of Parliament Feroze Gandhi.
+Feroze Gandhi College, is a college in Raebareli, Uttar Pradesh, established on 8 August 1960 by then local Member of Parliament Feroze Gandhi.
 It is associated with University of Lucknow.

 About

 Feroze Gandhi College is the main center for higher education in the Raebareli district.
 The college was established on 8 August 1960 by the then Member of Parliament Sri Feroze Gandhi.
 At present the college is providing education in four faculties namely "Science, Arts, Commerce & Education".
-There is also a proposal to declare it A Deemed University.
+There is also a proposal to declare it “A Deemed University”.